CloudM-Migrate/documentation/Migration-Project-Guides/GoogleToO365.md

 Lower the TTL value for all mail related DNS records such as MX and SPF.

 - MX - Mail Routing
-- SPF - Source IP of mail is allowed to send for the domain.
+- SPF - Source IP of mailserver domain that's used to prevent domian spoofing.

 ---